Sumo: Sumo divisions

 In antiquity, sumo was solely a Japanese sport.
 Since the 1900s, however, the number of foreign-born sumo wrestlers has gradually increased.
 In the beginning of this period, these few foreign wrestlers were listed as Japanese, but particularly since the 1960s, a number of high-profile foreign-born wrestlers became well-known, and in more recent years have even come to dominate in the highest ranks.
-In the 10 years since January 2009, five of the nine wrestlers promoted to ōzeki have been foreign-born, and a Japanese had not been named yokozuna from 1998 until the promotion of Kisenosato Yutaka in 2017.
-This and other issues eventually led the Sumo Association to limit the number of foreigners allowed to one in each stable.
+Since January 2009, five of the nine wrestlers promoted to have been foreign-born, and a Japanese had not been named since 1998 until the promotion of Kisenosato Yutaka in 2017.
+This eventually led the Sumo Association to limit the number of foreigners allowed to a maximum of one in each stable.

 Women and sumo

 Women are not allowed to compete in professional sumo.
-They are also not allowed to enter the wrestling ring (dohyō), a tradition stemming from Shinto and Buddhist beliefs that women are "impure" because of menstrual blood.
+They are also not allowed to enter the wrestling ring, a tradition stemming from Shinto and Buddhist beliefs that women are "impure" because of menstrual blood.

 A form of female sumo (女相撲, onnazumo) existed in some parts of Japan before professional sumo was established.
-The 2018 film The Chrysanthemum and the Guillotine depicts female sumo wrestlers at the time of civil unrest following the 1923 Great Kantō earthquake.
+The 2018 film depicts female sumo wrestlers at the time of civil unrest following the 1923 Great Kantō earthquake.